Human trafficking in Palestine

-Human trafficking in Palestine has been observed and reported by numerous sources.
+Human trafficking in Palestine has been observed and reported by some sources.

 Studies

 In December 2009, a 26-page report was published by SAWA, from United Nations Development Fund for Women (UNIFEM), which included that there is a lack of data collection on human trafficking in Palestine.
 The report calls on Palestinian governmental organizations to establish new legislation that should guarantee that females are treated as victims of crime and not offenders.

 Factors

 Vast poverty and lack of economic scope have been cited as major factors in human trafficking in the Palestinian territories.
 Other activities includes sex exploitation and child labor.